Understanding the Care Requirements of Beckford’s Pencilfish

 Description

-Nannostomus genus is from Lebiasinidae family and it is closely related to Characinidae representatives.
-The Beckford pencilfish was described for the first time by Günther in 1872.
-The fish genus has over 15 kinds, many of which are endemic.
+The Nannostomus genus belongs to the Lebiasinidae family and is closely related to members of the Characinidae family.
+Beckford’s pencilfish (Nannostomus beckfordi) was first described by Günther in 1872.
+The genus Nannostomus comprises over 15 species, many of which are endemic to specific regions.

 CharacteristicDescription